-The Dance-Enthusiast: A Moving Art Project was an important journal that welcomed the artistry, drawing from the criticism, I began adding my visual audience reviews, and it helped to build onto the illustrations for a visual representation of dance.
-It is about the abstract, the representational, and meaning of movement for the audience reviews to connect with the public.
+The Dance-Enthusiast: A Moving Art Project was an important journal that welcomed the artistry, drawing from the criticism, I began adding my visual audience reviews, and it helped to build onto the illustrations for a graphic critique of the dance.
+It is about the abstract, the representational, and meaning for developing a tool in view of movement for the audience reviews to connect with the public.

-For the benefit of raising funds for the organization we auctioned a unique set of sketches from the event.
+For the benefit of raising funds for the organization we auctioned a unique set of sketches at the event.

 Bronx River Park Performance Art USA (PAUSA)